liupeirong/chat-app/README.md

 - `AZURE_COSMOSDB_DATABASE`
 - `AZURE_COSMOSDB_CONVERSATIONS_CONTAINER`
 - `AZURE_COSMOSDB_ACCOUNT_KEY`

+If you provision CosmosDB container without using the provided ARM template, make sure the partition key is `/userId`.

 As above, start the app with `start.cmd`, then visit the local running app at http://127.0.0.1:5000.